Marda33/SkeuoCord/README.md

 *To customize user avatar border radiuses, change the related variables in the theme import file.
 You can set all to 999px for circle avatars.*

-*SkeuoCord now supports setting an image as the app background.
-Edit the theme import file to add the link to the image you want to use.*
+*SkeuoCord supports setting an image as the app background.
+Add the link you want to use to the theme import file.*
-*(You will have to download the theme import again to use this feature if you downloaded the theme before this update.)*

 ![screenshot](https://raw.githubusercontent.com/Marda33/SkeuoCord/master/Preview%20(Dark%20Theme).png)